consbio/mbtileserver/README.md

 So hosting tiles is as easy as putting your mbtiles files in the `tilesets` directory and starting the server.
 Woo hoo!

+You can have multiple directories in your `tilesets` directory; these will be converted into appropriate URLs:

+`mytiles/foo/bar/baz.mbtiles` will be available at `/services/foo/bar/baz`.

 When you want to remove, modify, or add new tilesets, simply restart the server process.

 If a valid Sentry DSN is provided, warnings, errors, fatal errors, and panics will be reported to Sentry.